zd3sf/esphome-docs/guides/getting_started_command_line.rst

     docker run --rm -p 6052:6052 -e ESPHOME_DASHBOARD_USE_PING=true -v "${PWD}":/config -it ghcr.io/esphome/esphome

-After that, you will be able to access the dashboard through ``localhost:6052``.
+After that, you will be able to access the ESPHome Device Builder at ``localhost:6052``.

 .. figure:: images/dashboard_states.png